2006 United States Senate election in New Mexico

 The 2006 United States Senate election in New Mexico took place on November 7, 2006.
 The primaries were held June 6, 2006.
 Incumbent Democrat Jeff Bingaman won re-election to a fifth term in a landslide.
+This was one of five Democratic-held Senate seats up for election in a state that George W. Bush won in the 2004 presidential election.